 Objectives for the Bible and Theology Major

 Completion of this program should enable the student to:

 - 1. Identify the intended message of biblical passages. - 2.
-Demonstrate exegetical skill in the interpretation of biblical texts.. - 3.
-Relate an examination of Christianity to contemporary themes.
+Demonstrate exegetical skill in the interpretation of biblical texts. - 3.
+Relate the message of the biblical text to a contemporary audience.